Democracy | Malian | Citizen | Ballot

 including more people in decision making; there is also room to

-improve the "power" or "will" part of democracy, by giving the
+Website "will" part of democracy, by giving the

 people more real power.
 Struggles for democracy throughout